moddyz/VFXBuild/README.md

 ## Motivation

-Offer a simple way to build & install different versions of standard software used in VFX.
+Offer a simple way to build & install different versions of common software used in VFX.

 Not intended to be a full-on software management solution - mainly for the convenience of a home user.